CADViewer/cadviewer-conversion-server-linux/README.md

 5: Ensure that the subfolders /converters/files/merged/, /converters/files/pdf/, /converters/files/print/ folders have full read and write permission.

-6: If upload to folders for Files, Redlines, ImageIcons, SpaceObject, each of those folders needs full read and write permissions.
+6: If uploading or saving to folders for Files, Redlines, ImageIcons, SpaceObject, each of those folders needs full read and write permissions.
 The folders are defined with the following API settings, and needs server side permissions as well.

  	cadviewer.cvjs_setServerFileLocation_AbsolutePaths(ServerLocation+'/content/drawings/dwg/', ServerBackEndUrl+'content/drawings/dwg/',"","");
 		cadviewer.cvjs_setRedlinesAbsolutePath(ServerBackEndUrl+'/content/redlines/v7/', ServerLocation+'/content/redlines/v7/');